Our Mutual Friend: Plot summary

-Having made his fortune from London's rubbish, a rich misanthropic miser dies, estranged from all except his faithful employees Mr and Mrs Boffin.
+Having made his fortune from London's rubbish, the rich misanthropic miser Mr Harmon dies, estranged from all except his faithful employees Mr and Mrs Boffin.
 By his will, his fortune goes to his estranged son John Harmon, who is to return from his home abroad (possibly in South Africa) to claim it, on condition that he marries a woman he has never met, Miss Bella Wilfer.
-The implementation of the will is in the charge of the solicitor, Mortimer Lightwood, who has no other practice.

-The son and heir does not appear, though some knew him aboard the ship to London.
-A body is found in the Thames by Gaffer Hexam, rowed by his daughter Lizzie.
-He is a waterman who makes his living by retrieving corpses and taking the cash in their pockets, before handing them over to the authorities.
+John does not appear, though some knew him aboard the ship to London.
+A body is found in the Thames by waterman Gaffer Hexam, rowed by his daughter Lizzie.
+Hexam makes his living by retrieving corpses and taking the cash in their pockets before handing them over to the authorities.
 Papers in the pockets of the drowned man identify him as Harmon.
-Present at the identification of the water-soaked corpse is a mysterious young man, who gives his name as Julius Handford and then disappears.
+Present at the identification of the water-soaked corpse is a young man, who gives his name as Julius Handford and disappears.

-The elder Harmon's estate devolves upon Mr and Mrs Boffin, naïve and good-hearted people who wish to enjoy it for themselves and to share it with others.
-The childless couple take pity on Miss Bella Wilfer, whose fortunes are thought to have been lost with the death of John Harmon, and take her into their household, and treat her as their pampered child and heiress.
-Bella is disgusted by her lower middle class upbringing, and obsessed with marrying a wealthy man.
-They also accept an offer from Julius Handford, now going under the name of John Rokesmith, to serve as their confidential secretary and man of business, at no salary for a trial period of two years.
-Rokesmith uses this position to watch and learn everything about the Boffins, Miss Wilfer, and the aftershock of the drowning of Harmon.
-Mr Boffin engages a one-legged ballad-seller, Silas Wegg, to read aloud to him in the evenings, and Wegg tries to take advantage of his position and of Mr Boffin's good heart to obtain other advantages from the wealthy dustman.
+The elder Harmon's estate devolves upon Mr and Mrs Boffin, who wish to enjoy it for themselves and to share it with others.
+They take pity on Miss Bella Wilfer, whose fortunes are thought to have been lost with John's death, take her into their household, and treat her as their pampered child and heiress.
+Bella is disgusted by her lower middle class upbringing and obsessed with marrying a wealthy man.
+They also accept an offer from a man known as Julius Handford, but now going under the name of John Rokesmith, to serve as their confidential secretary and man of business at no salary for a trial period of two years.
+Rokesmith uses this position to watch and learn everything about the Boffins and Miss Wilfer.
+Mr Boffin engages one-legged ballad-seller Silas Wegg to read aloud to him in the evenings.
 When the Boffins purchase a large home, Wegg is invited to live in the old Harmon home.
-Wegg hopes to find hidden treasure in the house or in the mounds of trash on the property.
+Wegg hopes to find hidden treasure in the house or in the mounds of rubbish on the property.